Queen's University at Kingston: Housing and student facilities

 The university has 18 student residences: Adelaide Hall, Ban Righ Hall, Brant House, Chown Hall, Gordon House, Brockington House, Graduate Residence, Harkness Hall, John Orr Tower Apartments, Leggett Hall, Leonard Hall, McNeill House, Morris Hall, Smith House, Victoria Hall, Waldron Tower, Watts Hall, and Jean Royce Hall.
 The largest is Victoria Hall, built in 1965, which houses nearly 900 students.
 In September 2010, 83.3% of first-year students lived on campus, part of the 26% of the overall undergraduate population who lived on campus.

 Residents were represented by two groups, the Main Campus Residents' Council, which represents the main campus, and the Jean Royce Hall Council, which represents the west campus (Jean Royce Hall, Harkness International Hall, and the Graduate Residence).
 They were responsible for representing resident concerns, providing entertainment services, organizing events, and upholding Residence Community Standards.
 In 2013, the Main Campus and Jean Royce Hall Residents' Councils were amalgamated into one organization, called ResSoc, standing for Residence Society.
 ResSoc employs 7 Executives, 17 House Presidents, and 27 Residence Facilitators.
 ResSoc also has over 100 volunteer positions such as floor representatives and executive interns.
 In 2013, The Residence Society introduced the StAR (Student Appreciation in Residence) Positive Recognition program.
-The program encourages positive behaviour in residence and recognize individuals who help others in need.
+The program encourages positive behaviour in residence and recognizes individuals who help others in need.
 Recipients are given a certificate as well as remuneration for their contributions.

 The Student Life Centre is the centre of student governance and student-directed social, cultural, entertainment, and recreational activities.
 It consists of the John Deutsch University Centre (JDUC), Grey House, Carruthers Hall, Queen's Journal House, MacGillivray-Brown Hall, and the non-athletic sections of Queen's Centre.
 Collectively, these buildings provide 10500 sqm of space to the Queen's community.
 The JDUC contains the offices of a number of student organizations, including the Alma Mater Society of Queen's University (AMS) and the Society of Graduate and Professional Students (SGPS), as well as retail and food services.
 The university has 21 food outlets throughout the campus, as well as three major residence dining facilities.